+The exam is written to test your knowledge and your ability to apply that knowledge, NOT your ability to look up the information.
+If you need to look up a lot of information throughout the exam, you will run out of time.
 Drafts of the exams will be given to the IAs to take as if they were a student.
-Adjustments will be made to wording, so the questions and clear, and length is doable for you in the time given.
+Adjustments will be made to wording, so the questions and clear, and length.
 You will have roughly double the time it takes the IAs to complete the exam unless you have an OSD extension.